 Looking for that pretty, complicated braid you’ve seen but can’t quite decipher?
 We’ve got you covered.
 The four strand braid, while intricate, is super easy to do once you get the hang of it.
-Tips and how-to’s are sprinkled throughout these inspiring pics.
+Tips and how-to’s are sprinkled.

 How to Do a Four Strand Braid?

-Bring the 4th strand under the 3rd one and over the 2nd one.
+- Braid now in the reverse direction, starting from the last section.
+Bring the 4th strand under the 3rd one, and then over the 2nd one.

 After you practice with the pattern for a while, you’ll probably want to try to include your 4 strand braid into a new hairstyle.
 Here are ideas for you.

 #1: Unique Flat Braid

 Because this style can often come out thick and wide, it makes a great flat braid.
 The main steps for this look are to create a loose side ponytail, separate out hair for the pony wrap, make a simple thin accent braid, and actually complete a braid out of four strands (one of which is already braided).